 The concept was a smashing success, and Central Park proved to be popular among passengers.
-Now there are four Oasis class ships, and all boast the light-filled space.
+Now there are five Oasis class ships, and all boast the light-filled space.
 Take a stroll through the park and you’ll be surrounded by thousands of trees, shrubbery, vines, flowers, and other plants all suited for the subtropical weather in the Mediterranean and Caribbean — where the Oasis class ships most often sail.

 2. Rooftop Garden — Celebrity Cruises

-Ships: Celebrity Edge and Apex
+Ships: Celebrity Edge, Apex, Beyond, and Ascent

 When details were first coming out about Celebrity Edge before the vessel debuted in 2018, one of the things I loved most was the Rooftop Garden, a new space for Celebrity.
 The Rooftop Garden is a sundeck at the top of the ship, filled with an eclectic mix of plants and metal sculptural elements.
 If you need any confirmation that this is a very unique and well-thought-out space, you should know that it was designed by famed architect Tom Wright, who also designed the Burj Al Arab in Dubai.
 The sundeck is filled with seating, perfect for enjoying a sunny afternoon at sea with friends, or for enjoying an after-dinner cocktail at night.